-California currently has a strong need for Qualified Electrical Workers (QEW's).
-While Roseville has been fortunate to retain highly-trained QEW's, staff shortages could occur which could lead to delayed maintenance cycles and inspections, resulting in increased equipment failure on the Roseville system over time.
+Qualified Labor: California currently has a strong need for Qualified Electrical Workers (QEW's).
+While Roseville has been fortunate to retain highly-trained QEW'sin extreme circumstances, staff shortages could occur which may lead to delayed maintenance cycles and inspections, resulting in increased equipment failure on the Roseville system over time.

-Another risk is interruption to the supply lines that feed into Roseville.
-There are several WAPA circuits (via the BANC grid) that are interconnected with the REU system.
-Roseville has no control or authority over these supply circuits but in an extreme circumstance, would implement load curtailment plans if supply to REU becomes negatively impacted and only if necessary.
+Supply Lines: Interruption to the power supply (transmission) lines that deliver electricity to the Roseville power grid could be possible in extreme circumstances.
+There are several WAPA circuits (via BANC) that interconnect with the REU system, making this a very unlikely event.
+Roseville has no control or authority over these supply circuits.
+In an extreme circumstance, REU would implement load curtailment plans if power supply to REU becomes negatively impacted, and only if necessary.
 It should be noted that REU would likely utilize internal generation, if applicable, prior to implementing load curtailment plans.